Salacho96/Flask_Event_Manager/README.md

 # USAGE

-Please FORK the postman Collection from the Nelkir Workspace into your personal Workspace, in that way if any change is made that will not affect others.
+Please FORK the postman Collection from the todor Workspace into your personal Workspace, in that way if any change is made that will not affect others.

-Do the same with the envioronment Variables.